linuxkit/linuxkit/docs/yaml.md

 ## `init`

-This section currently just lists images that is used for the `init` system and are unpacked directly into the root filesystem.
+The `init` section is a list of images that are used for the `init` system and are unpacked directly into the root filesystem.
 This should bring up `containerd`, start the system and daemon containers, and set up basic filesystem mounts.
 See [`pkg/init/`](../pkg/init/) for source code.
 For ease of modification `runc` and `containerd` images, which just contain these programs are added here